-Administrative Court.
+In Turkey, not all provinces have Administrative Courts in location.
+Smaller provinces which do not have an Administrative Court in location are attended by courts operating under the auspices of the nearest Administrative Court.
 The Administrative Court of each province is divided into several chambers which are designated with numbers.

-&lt;sup>197 ECRE AIDA Database, 'Turkey: Judicial Review of Administrative Detention Decisions', 28 May 2018, available at: https://bit.ly/3exWd8t.
+&lt;sup>202 ECRE AIDA Database, 'Turkey: Judicial Review of Administrative Detention Decisions', 28 May 2018, available at: https://bit.ly/3exWd8t.

-&lt;sup>198 Article 28 Law on Administrative Court Procedures.
+&lt;sup>203 Article 28 Law on Administrative Court Procedures.